 Sales and marketing expenses include salaries, commissions, stock-based compensation and other personnel-related costs, bad debt expenses, travel expenses, advertising programs and services, and other promotional activities associated with selling and marketing our services and products.
-Sales and marketing expenses were \$27.8 million and \$23.8 million for the first three quarters of 2019 and 2018, respectively, representing 14% of total revenues in both the first three quarters of 2019 and 2018.
-For the third quarter of 2019 and 2018, sales and marketing expenses were \$9.3 million and \$9.0 million, respectively, representing 13% and 15% of total revenues in the third quarter of 2019 and 2018, respectively.
-The increase in sales and marketing expenses in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 was primarily due to the inclusion of sales and marketing expenses from the fiscal 2018 acquisition of MacroPoint and fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
-Sales and marketing expenses in the first three quarters of 2019 as compared to the same period of 2018 were negatively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.
-Sales and marketing expenses in the third quarter of 2019 compared to the same period of 2018 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.
+Sales and marketing expenses were \$17.5 million and \$17.1 million for the first quarter of 2025 and 2024, respectively, representing 12% and 13% of total revenues in the first quarter of 2025 and 2024, respectively.
+The increase in sales and marketing expenses in the first quarter of 2025 compared to the same period of 2024 was primarily due to increased headcount-related costs.

 Research and development expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
-We expensed all costs related to research and development in 2019 and 2018.
-Research and development expenses were \$35.7 million and \$30.4 million for the first three quarters of 2019 and 2018, respectively, representing 17% of total revenues in both the first three quarters of 2019 and 2018.
-For the third quarter of 2019 and 2018, research and development expenses were \$11.9 million and \$10.9 million, respectively, representing 17% and 18% of total revenues in the third quarter of 2019 and 2018, respectively.
-The increase in research and development expenses in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 was primarily attributable to increased payroll and related costs from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisition of Aljex.
-Research and development expenses in the first three quarters of 2019 as compared to the same period of 2018 were negatively impacted by the strengthening of the euro compared to the US dollar.
-Research and development expenses in the third quarter of 2019 as compared to the same period of 2018 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.
+We expensed all costs related to research and development in the first quarter of 2025 and 2024.
+Research and development expenses were \$22.2 million and \$20.1 million for the first quarter of 2025 and 2024, respectively, representing 15% of total revenues in both the first quarter of 2025 and 2024.
+The increase in research and development expenses in the first quarter of 2025 compared to the same period of 2024 was primarily due to increased headcount-related costs.